-Located inside Angkor Thom is one of the most recognized and mesmerizing temples of Angkor.
+Located inside Angkor Thom is one of the most recognized and mesmerizing temples of the Angkor complex.
 Walking around you will see face after face carved into all sides of the temple.
 Spend time here to explore and climb a little to see different perspectives.

-Ta Keo is a quick stop as it is a smaller, unfinished temple.
+Ta Keo is a quick stop as it is a smaller, unfinished temple to add to your 2 days in Angkor Wat itinerary.
 While it is still unknown to why the temple wasn’t completed, it is still worth taking a peek.

 Banteay Kdei & Sra Srang